Caoimhe Butterly: Iain Hook incident

 In 2005, she gave written eyewitness testimony in the inquest into the killing of UNRWA relief works project manager Iain Hook by an Israeli military sniper.
 Butterly was also shot in the foot during this incident.

-Gaza flotilla raid
+Gaza flotilla

 Butterly was aboard a flotilla bringing relief supplies to Gaza during the Gaza flotilla raid on 31 May 2010.

+In July 2025, she joined the first leg of the Handala, another ship carrying activists and humanitarian supplies with the goal of breaking the tightened Israeli blockade amid the Gaza war.

+In August 2025, Butterly took part in the Global Sumud Flotilla, a civilian-led attempt to break the Israeli blockade of the Gaza Strip.

+Other ventures

 In the aftermath of the 2010 earthquake in Haiti, she worked with mobile phone healthcare clinics and psycho-social projects there.
 She later returned to third level education in her early 30s, completing Masters in Development Studies and in Systemic Pschotherapy.